CS50DartmouthWI24/nuggets-ribhuhooja/DESIGN.md

 ## Game

+The game data structure will keep track of the following data which defines a game.

+`grid_t*` stores the underlying grid with full visibility (as opposed to the limited-visibility grids seen by each player)

+`player_t** activePlayers` an array of the active players who are playing the game `player_t** inactivePlayers` an array of the active players who have finished playing the game

+`int maxNameChars` stores the maximum number of charachters a player can name themselves `int maxPlayers` stores the maximum number of players a game can have `int goldTotal` stores the total amount of gold ot be distributed `int minNumGoldPiles` stores the minimum number of goldPiles `int maxNumGoldPiles` stores the maximum number of goldPiles

 > Repeat this section for each module that is included in either the client or server.

 ### Functional decomposition